 How much is it costing your business to accept paper checks?

-Paper checks are one of the most costly ways you can collect payments from your customers.
-Many businesses think getting paid by check is free, but this couldn’t be further from the truth.
-Paper checks are loaded with labor costs, processing fees, and hidden markups.
-Last year alone, North American businesses processed over $18 trillion in paper checks, and it cost them a staggering $550 billion in profit due to delays, labor, and errors.
+Paper checks are one of the most costly ways to collect payments.
+Many businesses think getting paid by check is free, but check use come with labor costs and processing fees.
+In 2018, North American businesses processed over $18 trillion in paper checks, and it cost them a staggering $550 billion in profit due to delays, labor, and errors.

-With costs like that, it’s no wonder why businesses have been shifting away from paper checks in favor of digital alternatives that offer more convenience, data, control, and automation.
-These improvements can help companies slash the costs associated with paper processes while greatly reducing inefficiency and payment fraud risk.
+With costs like that, it’s no wonder why businesses have been shifting from paper checks to digital alternatives that offer more convenience, data, control, and automation.
+These improvements can help companies cut the costs associated with paper check processes while greatly reducing the amount of manual work and payment fraud risk.

 In the article below, we’ll explore what it actually costs your business to accept paper checks and take a look at alternative payment options.

 The Real Cost of Writing Paper Checks

 Paper checks are 10 times more costly to businesses than digital payments.
 This is because there’s more than processing fees to take into consideration — such as manpower and incidental costs — which are not included when processing payments via digital alternatives.